imhazige/myblog/_posts/2020-06-10-which-admin-framework-should-you-choose.md

 This is a well-designed framework, it allow you provide a datasource and it is very easy to setup a Create/Update/Delete/List UI for an entity.

 There are two problem I encountered:

 1: The UI is bind to Material UI v1, and can not upgrade.

 2: When you encounter problem, it is hard to find resource to resolve.
-That's means, it is not widely adopted?
+That means, it is not widely adopted?

 ### [coreui-free-react-admin-template](https://github.com/coreui/coreui-free-react-admin-template) 2.7k stars